Last updated on April 29th, 2020 -

 (VAT on Ecommerce)

-Starting April 1st, 2020, Norway will implement a simplified VAT scheme called VOEC (VAT on Ecommerce).
-This new scheme will replace the current VAT exemption of 350 NOK on low-value imported goods to consumers.
+As of April 1st, 2020, Norway implemented a simplified VAT scheme called VOEC (VAT on Ecommerce).
+This new scheme replaces the current VAT exemption of 350 NOK on low-value imported goods to consumers.

-- The tax de minimis will change for all goods to zero.
-VAT will be applied to all items, regardless of value or whether or not you are VOEC-registered.
+- The tax de minimis changes for all goods to zero.
+VAT is applied to all items, regardless of value or whether or not you are VOEC-registered.

-- All goods shipped within the VOEC scheme will be duty-free.
-For goods outside the scheme, the duty de minimis will change to zero, and those goods will incur duty regardless of value.
+- All goods shipped within the VOEC scheme are now duty-free.
+For goods outside the scheme, the duty de minimis changes to zero, and those goods incur duty regardless of value.

 Here’s what we’ll be covering below in this post: